James-Oswald/Joswald.com/README.md

 # Jozwald.com
-My first personal website from 2016 when I was a Sophomore in high school!
+My first personal website from 2016 when I was a sophomore in high school!
 It was live online from March 2016 - Feb 2017

 ## Background
 While taking honors programming in 10th grade 2015, I decided to branch out and learn some new languages.